JeremiahKaren/35percent.github.io/_posts/2020-01-11-elephant-traders-still-homeless.md

 On the other side of the equation Latin Elephant identify 46 retail units available for traders, over three sites (Perronet House, Elephant One, and Castle Square).
 A further 8 units should also be available on the Elephant Park development (formerly the Heygate estate), with about the same number available at a later date.
 Thirty market pitches in East St market have also been suggested, but this is nearly a mile away (?).

-So, in the best-case scenario, and discounting the East St market pitches, there is only just about half the number of units that are needed to accomodate the remaining traders.
+So, in the best-case scenario, and discounting the East St market pitches, there is only just about half the number of units that are needed to accommodate the remaining traders.
 This estimate, of course, is based on the unrealistic assumption that the units under offer are an exact match to the requirements of the traders eg the size, cost, location, use-class etc; when these factors are put into the equation the available options of suitable new premises for each trader diminish significantly.

 ## Not enough money

-Another obstacle to successful relocation is the cost of moving, fitting-out new premises and reetablishing their busimess.
+Another obstacle to successful relocation is the cost of moving, fitting-out new premises and re-establishing their busimess.
 The relocation fund provided by Delancey stands at £634,700, with a vague commitment to an unspecified greater amount, if it is needed.
 This averages out at a modest £17,630 per trader, given 36 traders and a very modest £6,340, given the hundred current traders.
 In fact, the costs will of course vary, according to size and other needs and at least one trader has been quoted a fit out cost of £xxx (EXAMPLE).

 ## Feeble enforcement from Southwark Council